BestReviews is reader-supported and may earn an affiliate commission. Details

 Works especially well for large dogs that tend to pull hard on the leash.
 Can purchase replacement links to easily change the size of the collar.
 Secure connection with metal materials throughout.
 Prongs have blunt ends so they don't puncture the dog's skin.

 Not an everyday collar.
-Prongs can become tangled in fur of dogs with long hair.
+Prongs can become tangled in the fur of dogs with long hair.

 Works nicely for dogs that need more of a gentle style of correction.
 Makes use of a polymer in the collar's materials to deliver a high level of durability.
 Available in 2 sizes, and you can add more links as needed to perfectly resize the collar.
 Effective for those just starting obedience classes.